 The U.S. declared a public health emergency.

-President Donald Trump signed an order that temporarily bars from the U.S. foreign nationals, other than immediate family of U.S. citizens and permanent residents, who have traveled in China within the last 14 days.
+President Donald Trump signed an order that temporarily barred from the U.S. foreign nationals, other than immediate family of U.S. citizens and permanent residents, who have traveled in China within the last 14 days.

 The WHO gave the disease caused by the novel coronavirus a name: COVID-19.